rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css-extended.md

   and display them correctly to the user.
 - This is how you take care of all users: if the page is opened in the mode for people who can't see well, a special robot will read each element so the user can recognize the page content.
 This robot relies on the fair use of semantic tags.
-  Otherwise, the reader will not be able to navigate your site.
+  Otherwise, the reader will not be able to navigate through your site.
   (read more: [Accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML))
 - Search engines Google, Yandex, Bing use semantic tags as keywords with which they better recognize the internal content of a page, and therefore rank such pages higher in search results.